 How to Teach Visual Discrimination Skills with Elf Roll and Cover Games

-To play this visual discrimination game preschoolers will roll the die, find the matching elf on the mat and cover it with the manipulative.
+To play this visual discrimination game, preschoolers will roll the die, find the matching elf on the mat and cover it with the manipulative.
 Encourage your child to play the game until all the elves on the mat are covered.
 Just keep rolling the dice and covering the corresponding elf.

-Roll and cover activities help develop visual discrimination skills, which is an important pre-reading skill.
-Preschoolers develop this skill by noticing the details, similarities and differences in images.
+Preschoolers develop visual discrimination skills by noticing the details, similarities and differences in elves.
 By developing these skills early, preschoolers will be better able to discriminate letters when it comes to reading.

 Some children may have difficulties with pre-reading activities.
 If this happens you can help by pointing out some details in the pictures and crossing off or covering some of the elves that do not match.